Skip to content

 }

-4. Orchestration Pattern: Coordinator agents manage complex workflows without doing the work themselves
+4. Orchestration Pattern: Coordinator agents conduct symphonies of specialist agents without doing the work themselves

-5. Error Resilience: Always check if required agents are available before starting workflows
+5. Error Resilience: Always check if the team is assembled before starting the performance

 Question 1: What is the primary purpose of the Agent Communication Protocol (ACP)?